minhngt62/cords/README.md

 The documentation for the latest version of CORDS can always be found [here](https://cords.readthedocs.io/en/latest/).

-## Contributing to CORDS

-We value and encourage contributions from the open-source community to enhance the CORDS library.
-Here are some guidelines for contributing:

-1. **Report issues**: If you come across any bugs or have suggestions for improvements, please raise an issue on our GitHub repository.
-Provide detailed information about the problem or feature request, including steps to reproduce the issue if applicable.

-2. **Feature requests**: If you have ideas for new features or enhancements, feel free to submit a feature request on GitHub.
-Clearly describe the proposed functionality and how it aligns with the goals of the CORDS library.

-3. **Code contributions**: We welcome code contributions to improve CORDS.
-If you plan to contribute code, please follow these steps:
-   - Fork the CORDS repository on GitHub.
-   - Create a new branch for your work based on the `develop` branch.
-   - Make your changes and ensure they are well-documented and tested.
-   - Submit a pull request, providing a clear explanation of the changes made and their purpose.

-4. **Code style**: When contributing code, please adhere to the existing code style and formatting conventions used in the CORDS library.
-Consistency in code style helps maintain readability and makes it easier to review and merge contributions.

-5. **Testing**: Ensure that your code changes pass the existing tests

 ## Mailing List
 To receive updates about CORDS and to be a part of the community, join the Decile_CORDS_Dev group.
 ```